Elisha8120/Deloitte-Job-Scenario/README.md

  # Attackers Identifying Features (Answers)
  1. We are able to see the suspicious activites source IP address.
 (We are able to notice that the IP Address is a private network IP that shows that it is froma private network.)
 So turns out is an internal private network IP address, letting us know that it is possibly malicious insider, or a compromised internal machine.

  2. Here we see the time stamps which show identifying characteristics of an automated polling pattern.
+Time Stamp: (2021-06-25T16:14:00.000Z)

  3. I can also from the same data set see the UserID which is, "mdB7yD2dp1BFZPontHBQ1Z"

- 4. Here we can easily see consecutive requests, which showws automated and scripted charcterisitcs.
+ 4. Here we can easily see a pattern of consecutive requests, which showws automated and scripted charcterisitcs.

- 5. Another identifying characterisitcs that shows the common requests made by these automated or scripted attacks possibly a botnet.
+ 5. Another identifying characterisitc that shows the common requests made by these automated or scripted attacks indicating a possible botnet based attack.

 <img width="1865" height="470" alt="Screenshot 2025-08-30 150414" src="https://github.com/user-attachments/assets/a00d1c38-6cef-4a9d-a51d-851cf7cc3513" />